Aurora-1420/Fat-and-Happy/README.md

 * Calories: Total calorie count of the recipe, extracted from the nutrition field which contains calorie, fat, etc
 * Avg_rating: Mean rating (1–5 stars) across all user reviews
 * Highly_rated: 1 if avg_rating ≥ 4, else 0 (derived)

+Hypothesis Testing
+Null Hypothesis: On average, the rating of higher calorie recipes is the same as the rating of lower calorie recipes.

+Alternative Hypothesis: On average, the rating of higher calorie recipes is different from the rating of lower calorie recipes.

+Test Statistic: Absolute difference in mean average ratings between higher calorie recipes and lower calorie recipes.
+This is a good choice for answering our question because our alternative hypothesis is two-sided and does not predict a direction.

+Significance level: 0.05

+p-value: 0.075

+Conclusion: We fail to reject the null hypothesis at the 0.05 significance level with a p-value of 0.075.
+This means we don't have enough evidence to show that calories are associated with the average rating of recipes.